The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Approximating the Diameter in Expiration Streams

 \section{Approximating the Diameter in Expiration Streams}

-In this section, we give an algorithm that approximates the diameter of a point set under the general expiration streaming model.
-We begin with an algorithm that works in general metric spaces and modify it later for Euclidean metrics such that it yields to a better approximation factor.
+This section presents algorithms that approximate the diameter of a point set in the expiration streaming model.
+We first present an algorithm that matches the approximation factor known for sliding-window streams.
+Afterwards, we modify this algorithm for Euclidean space to achieve a better approximation factor.
 For simplicity, we assume in this section that the insertion times of the items are distinct, i.e., $S(p)\neq S(p')$ for all $p\neq p'$.
 If multiple items arrive simultaneously, we fix an arbitrary order to add them to the stream.

-\subsection{$(3+\varepsilon)$-Approximation in General Metrics}
+\subsection{$(3+\eps)$-Approximation in General Metrics}

-Let $p$ and $p'$ be items of the stream.
-Then, we say that $p$ is {\em dominated} by $p'$ if $S(p')<S(p)$ and $E(p)<E(p')$, i.e., for the whole time that~$p$ is active, $p'$ is active as well.
-An item that is not dominated by any other item is called \emph{long}.
-See~\Cref{fig:diam_Gen_Exp} for an example.
-The algorithm maintains the following.

-\begin{itemize} \item A subset~$q_1,\dots,q_k$ of the long items that have been inserted so far.
-Along with every stored item~$q_i$, we also store the radius~$r_i$ of the smallest ball centered at~$q_i$ that contains all elements that were inserted after~$q_i$ and are not dominated by $q_i$, i.e., expire later than $q_i$. \item In addition, we store an array $A$ that stores for all $j\in[\lceil \log_{1+\eps/3} \Delta\rceil]$ in $A[j]$, the maximum expiration time of a pair of points $q$ and $p$, such that $q$ is long, and $p$ is dominated by $q$, such that $d(q, p)\in [(1+\eps/3)^j,(1+\eps/3)^{j+1})$.
-That is $A[j]$ holds the maximum $E(p)$ among all such pairs. \end{itemize} Before the stream starts, we add an arbitrary dummy point~$p$ to the stream that is deleted immediately after it is inserted.
+Our algorithm maintains a subset~$q_1,\dots,q_k$ of the long items that have been inserted so far.
+Along with every stored item~$q_i$, we store the radius~$r_i$ of the smallest ball centered at~$q_i$ that contains all elements that were inserted after~$q_i$ and are not dominated by $q_i$, i.e., expire later than $q_i$ (see \Cref{fig:diam_Gen_Exp}).
+In addition, the algorithm stores an array~$A$.
+For each~$j\in[\lceil \log_{1+\eps/3} \Delta\rceil]$, the entry~$A[j]$ stores the maximum expiration time~$E(p)$ among all pairs of points $q$ and $p$ such that (1) $q$ is long and stored, (2) $p$ is dominated by $q$, and (3) $d(q, p)\in [(1+\eps/3)^j,(1+\eps/3)^{j+1})$.
+Before the stream starts, we insert a dummy item~$p$ that expires immediately after it is inserted.
 Then, initially we store $q_1=p$, $r_1=0$, $k=1$, and $A[j]=0$ for all~$j$.